Southland Tales: Box office

 Southland Tales grossed $275,380 in limited release at the North American box office and $99,363 in Turkey and United Kingdom for a worldwide total of $374,743, against a production budget of $17 million.

 Future

-In January 2021, Richard Kelly announced that developments are underway to expand the film into a franchise with intention being that the original cast return.
-The filmmaker explained that the original film is chapters 4-6, while a prequel project will explore chapters 1-3 with intentions being to do so through an animation medium; while additional projects can explore events that take place in 2024.
+In January 2021, Kelly announced that developments are underway to expand the film into a franchise with intention being that the original cast return.
+The filmmaker explained that the original film is "chapters 4–6", while a prequel project will explore "chapters 1–3" with intentions being to do so through an animation medium, while additional projects can explore events that take place in 2024.
 He stated that discussions are ongoing as to whether the projects should be released as films or in a long-form format through a streaming service.